apache/apisix/docs/en/latest/deployment-modes.md

 This method is more suitable for two types of users:

-1. kubernetes(k8s)：Declarative API that dynamically updates the routing rules with a full yaml configuration.
+1. Kubernetes(k8s)：Declarative API that dynamically updates the routing rules with a full yaml configuration.
 2. Different configuration centers: There are many implementations of the configuration center, such as Consul, etc., using the full yaml file for intermediate conversion.

 The routing rules in the `conf/apisix.yaml` file are loaded into memory immediately after the APISIX node service starts.
 And every time interval (default 1 second), will try to detect whether the file content is updated, if there is an update, reload the rule.

-*Note*: When reloading and updating routing rules, they are all hot memory updates, and there will be no replacement of working processes, it is a hot update.
+*Note*: Reloading and updating routing rules are all hot memory updates.
+There is no replacement of working processes, since it's a hot update.

 Since the current Admin API is based on the etcd configuration center solution, enable Admin API is not allowed when the Stand-alone mode is enabled.

-The Stand-alone mode can only be enabled when set the role of APISIX as data plane.
-We can set `deployment.role` to `data_plane` and `deployment.role_data_plane.config_provider` to `yaml`.
+Standalone mode can only be enabled when we set the role of APISIX as data plane.
+We set `deployment.role` to `data_plane` and `deployment.role_data_plane.config_provider` to `yaml`.

 Refer to the example below: